prisma/ecosystem-tests/os/base/README.md

 ### Generate PrismaClient.js with the CLI

 Sometimes, e.g. in CI/CD environments, it can be helpful to generate PrismaClient.js with a CLI command.
-This can be done with the `prisma2 generate command`.
+This can be done with the `yarn prisma2 generate` command.
 If you want to run it in this project, you need to prepend `npx` again:

 ```
 npx prisma2 generate